Arlanthir/notes/CardMagic.md

 - To retain the bottom cards during a riffle shuffle, make sure you start with the hand that has the bottom half of the deck.
 - A good subtlety as convincer that the deck is shuffled: cut the deck to the left and retain top by finishing the left, then repeat by cutting the top portion to the right and retaining it (this will appear as if you don't always finish with the same side).

+## Hindu shuffle

+1. Hold deck with your right hand on top, fingers grasping the the sides of the deck.
+2. With your left thumb and fingers, take packets from the top.
+3. Drop each packet on top of any packets on the left palm.

 ## Cut And Turn Over (CATO)

 Discovered by Bob Hummer, it's a method of retaining face up and face down cards seamlessly.